Continental Automated Buildings Association

 The organization is supported by an international membership of 380 organizations and over 27,000 industry professionals involved in the design, manufacture, installation and retailing of products relating to home automation and building automation.
 Public organizations, including utilities and government are also members.

-CABA's mission is to enable organizations and individuals to make informed decisions about the integration of technology, ecosystems and connected lifestyles in homes and buildings.
-Its goal is to bring together a community of experts that evaluates and conveys trends and best practices advancing applications, technology and integrated systems.

 The organization was founded in 1988 as the Canadian Automated Buildings Association.
 The founding members included Bell Canada, Bell-Northern Research, Ontario Hydro, Hydro-Québec, Consumers Gas, Canadian Home Builders' Association, the Electrical and Electronic Manufacturers Association of Canada, Industry Canada, Minto Developments Inc. and the National Research Council of Canada.

 In 2006, CABA acquired the Internet Home Alliance, an association of technology companies committed to research and development within the intelligent home sector.
 In 2010, CABA's collaborative research evolved and expanded into the CABA Research Program, which is directed by the CABA Board of Directors.
 The CABA Research Program's scope now includes market research for both large building technologies and home systems.

+In 2023, the Continental Automated Buildings Association (CABA) rebranded itself as the Association for Smarter Homes & Buildings (ASHB).
+This name change was aimed at better aligning with the association’s significant contributions to the advancement of knowledge and thought leadership within the smart home and building industry.”